mrkkrp/common-lisp-snippets/README.md

 ```

 …you can move through the fields pressing <kbd>↹ Tab</kbd> and edit or
 delete them, some fields, like `:author` try to guess their values.
-Snippets
+Also,
-are especially useful when learning some language.
+snippets are especially useful when learning some language ;-)

 As a special bonus, there are snippets to insert headers of files that
 contain information about the software license (`gnugpl` and `mitlic`), they